By: Morgan Annandale

 I am That Person

 Growing up in my family we were the ones who pulled out the Christmas trees (yes, plural) and decorations the week after Halloween.
 My dad always fought with my mom and called us both crazy for our anticipation of the holiday season, but she and I loved it.
 Who wants to only celebrate Christmas for one month when you have the option to celebrate it for two months?!
 I still remember how my grandmother was the first one to teach me how to wrap a present.
-These childhood memories of the holidays are some of my favorite from growing up.
+These childhood memories of the holidays are some of my favorites from growing up.
 Even though it is a bit eccentric to start celebrating so early, I wouldn’t have changed it for anything.

 Along with the early decorations and gift-wrapping, as far back as I can remember my mom always loved Hallmark Christmas movies.
 When I was younger I constantly poked fun at her for watching such corny movies with predictable endings, yet I always hung around till the final kiss at the end.
 Now that I am a mother myself, I enjoy these movies even more and see why my mom likes them so much.